WMUR-TV: Subchannels

-On October 3, 2011, WMUR added sub-channel 9.2 with programming from classic television network MeTV.
+On October 3, 2011, WMUR added subchannel 9.2 with programming from classic television network MeTV.

-In October 2021, WMUR added subchannel 9.3 carrying Shop LC programming and later QVC on subchannel 9.5.
+In October 2021, WMUR added subchannel 9.3 carrying Shop LC programming (and later QVC) on subchannel 9.5.

 Former repeaters

 From August 22, 1994, until January 18, 2022, WMUR operated repeaters in northern New Hampshire.
 Until December 19, 2001, two of the stations were primarily affiliated with Fox but simulcast channel 9's newscasts and some syndicated programs (the third repeater carried all WMUR programming, including ABC network programs).
 The two Fox stations started simulcasting WMUR when WMTW (at that time separately owned) relocated its transmitter away from Mount Washington.